openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 To speed up the failovers, the spare pool can be temporarily increased to accommodate the rapid failover of the amphora.
 In this case after the new image has been loaded into glance, shut down or initiate a failover of the amphora in the spare pool.
-They can be found, for instance, by looking for the servers in ``openstack server list --all`` who only have an ip on the management network assigned but not any tenant network.
-Alternatively, use this database query:
+They can be found by listing amphorae in ``READY``
+status:

     .. code-block:: bash

-        mysql octavia -e 'select id, compute_id, lb_network_ip from amphora where status="READY";'
+        openstack loadbalancer amphora list --status READY

 After you have increased the spare pool size and restarted all Octavia